nodef/extra-hash.cmd/README.md

 - MD5 (Merkle-Damgård 5) 128-bit hash function by Ronald Rivest.
 - RIPEMD160 (RACE Integrity Primitives Evaluation Message Digest) 160-bit hash function by Hans Dobbertin, Antoon Bosselaers and Bart Preneel.
-- SHA1 (Secure Hash Algorithm 1) 160-bit hash function by National Security
+- SHA1 (Secure Hash Algorithm 1) 160-bit hash function by NSA.
-  Agency.
-- SHA256 (Secure Hash Algorithm 2) 256-bit hash function by National Security
+- SHA256 (Secure Hash Algorithm 2) 256-bit hash function by NSA.
-  Agency.
-- SHA384 (Secure Hash Algorithm 2) 384-bit hash function by National Security
+- SHA384 (Secure Hash Algorithm 2) 384-bit hash function by NSA.
-  Agency.
-- SHA512 (Secure Hash Algorithm 2) 512-bit hash function by National Security
+- SHA512 (Secure Hash Algorithm 2) 512-bit hash function by NSA.
-  Agency.

 There exist a few others as well, but they are not currently accepted by this program.
 It is indeed quite surprising to see NSA's hash algorithms are being